Celiac-Safe Travel Guide

 Let’s start with an uncomfortable truth: traveling with celiac disease means accepting that you can’t eat like everyone else.
 The sooner you embrace this, the better your travels will be.

 This guide won’t pretend that airport restaurants are safe or that asking questions makes fast food okay.
 Instead, it focuses on what actually works: preparation, self-sufficiency, and realistic expectations.
+If you haven’t already, read our dining out with celiac guide for the fundamentals of communicating with restaurants—those skills become even more important on the road.

 The Celiac Traveler’s Mindset